workadventure/TheGameProject/src/modules/README.md

 Then, you can call the **setRunesReadingZone** as many time as you want for each runes zone.
 It takes 4 parameters :
 - **layer :** the name of the layer on wich the player must enter to see read message
 - **params :** a record containing all the query params you want to pass to your view
-- **customActionMessage :** The translation key of the custom message that must be displayed when user steps on layer
+- **customPlayerMessage :** The translation key of the custom message that must be displayed when user steps on layer
 - **view :** the name of the view to call (by default **base** wich take "content" (translation key of text to display) and "title" (translation key of text to display / optional) as parameter)

 In your map's script :